 Sara just finished her master's degree in hospitality management from Cornell University, where she helped teach and develop curriculum for an undergraduate restaurant course.
 After years of wondering how Zingerman's made their deliciously perfect Cosmic Cakes, she is thrilled to be a part of the team and learn the secrets to pass on to BAKE! students.

 Susan was born and raised in the metro Detroit area.
 After earning a B.S. in Clothing and Textiles at MSU, Susan began a lifelong love of cooking, travel and new food discoveries.
 Early food memories from both sides of the family were the foundation for a lifelong pursuit of great food, including pies and birthday cakes made for her by her maternal grandmother and the annual visits to her paternal grandmother in California, where she and her brothers "helped" at the family grocery store.
 These memories, as well as the hungry support of her husband and kids, were the inspiration to attend Schoolcraft College of Culinary Arts, where she earned a certificate in baking and pastry in 2007.
 Susan first joined Zingerman's during the 2008 holiday season in the pastry kitchen where she learned what production baking really meant.
-Employed in various restaurants and bakeries in southeast Michigan since then, Susan has spend the last two years as the Resident Chef at Sur la Table where she nurtured her passion for baking, cooking and teaching.
+Employed in various restaurants and bakeries in southeast Michigan since then, Susan has spent the last two years as the Resident Chef at Sur la Table where she nurtured her passion for baking, cooking and teaching.